YomarBaez1/YomarBaez1/README.md

-## Hi, I'm FrontEnd Developer from the Dominican Republic- [YomarBaez1](https://www.github.com/YomarBaez)
+## Hi, I'm FullStack Developer from the Dominican Republic- [YomarBaez1](https://www.github.com/YomarBaez)

 - My name is Yomar Baez at your services.